allmannyttan/slussen/README.md

 ## Dependencies

-A PostgreSQL database, started using `docker-compose`.
+A PostgreSQL database, started using `docker-compose -f docker-compose-db-only.yml up`.
 Database migrations will set up the database on `npm start` and `npm run dev`.

 ## Starting